 These decks don't attach to the house and are commonly set away from the building, sometimes as a focal point or entertaining space in the yard.

-A raised deck costs around $45 to install, with prices ranging from $40 to $50 per square foot.
-These decks are the most common type and sit in an elevated position attached to the second story of a home.
+A raised deck costs around $45 to install and ranges from $40 to $50 per square foot.
+The most common type is elevated and attached to a home's second story.

 Second-story decks require foundations and support pillars to hold them up and sit on brackets attached to the home.
 Some have posts that sit on concrete footings, while others have support posts driven into the ground.